-AmeriCorps programs must have an aligned output and outcome that reflects the program's primary intervention and aligns with the program's theory of change.
+AmeriCorps Affiliate programs must have an aligned output that reflects the program's primary intervention and aligns with the program's theory of change.
+An outcome is optional but not required for AmeriCorps Affiliate.

 What are National Performance Measures?

 CNCS has established six Focus Areas: Disaster Services, Economic Opportunity, Education, Environmental Stewardship, Healthy Futures, and Veterans and Military Families based on the priorities included in the Serve America Act.
 Within these Focus Areas, as well as for Capacity Building, CNCS has created National Performance Measures in order to aggregate the results of similar programs and demonstrate the impact across our agency programs and initiatives.